Frequently Asked Questions

 ==- Files are identical!=- Files are different<<- File exists only on the left side>>- File exists only on the right side??- Same size but not verified (use --verify-hashes)

-rcompare_cli scan /left /right --json > results.json
+rcompare_cli scan /left /right --json > scan.json

 Use the -i or --ignore flag with glob patterns: